OscarRexid/PP/README.md

 ### What does it include?
 Basic features to simulate water networks.
 Its really not a lot and I would say its more to be able to look back on in the future

+### Supported platforms?
+Only intended to work on and tested windows 10 and 11 but might work on others, untested.

 ### Whats next?
  - Acounting for resitances with geometry(Bends etc)
  - Boosters(Basic pumps)